jhedstrom/pnwds-2012-behat-mink-drupal-qa/one/01_slide.md

       I need to know that my site is properly configured

       Scenario: No php filter for comments                                             # features/no_anon_php.feature:6 Given I am on the homepage                                                     # FeatureContext::iAmOnTheHomepage() When I follow "Articles"                                                       # FeatureContext::clickLink()
           And I follow "Read more"                                                       # FeatureContext::clickLink() Then I should not see "You may post PHP code.
 You should include <?php ?> tag"
        # FeatureContext::assertPageNotContainsText()

     1 scenario (1 passed)
     4 steps (4 passed)
     0m0.545s

-!SLIDE
+!SLIDE smaller
 # Behat can help us discover what we don't know

     @@@ gherkin